Mehdi Huseynzade: Guerrilla Mikhailo

 In the middle of January 1944, Mikhailo with fellow partisans created a topographic map of enemy positions.
-Next month, Mehdi disguised as a German officer had made way into a German barracks, where he concealed a bomb in a fire extinguisher, resulting in heavy damage the barracks.
+Next month, Mehdi disguised as a German officer made way into a German barracks, where he concealed a bomb in a fire extinguisher, with the subsequent explosion resulting in heavy damage at the barracks.

 On 2 April 1944, Huseynzade with another Azerbaijani guerrilla, Mirdamat Seidov, installed a delayed-action mine in the Villa Opicina cinema near Trieste.
 The explosion killed 80 and wounded 260 Germans, of which 40 died later in hospital.
 At the end of April 1944, Huseynzade, Hans Fritz and Ali Tagiyev blew up a bridge near the Postojna railway station, which led to a 24-car train crash.
 In May, Huseynzade and Seidov blew up a casino at Trieste, where 150 German officers died and 350 were wounded.
 Growing concerned about these attacks, Germans set a reward of 400,000 Italian liras for killing Huseynzade.

 Death

-On 2 November 1944, returning from a successfully executed mission to destroy a German ammunition depot, Mikhailo stumbled upon a German ambush near the town of Vitovlje, Slovenia.
+On 2 November 1944,while returning from a successful mission to destroy a German ammunition depot, Mikhailo stumbled upon a German ambush near the town of Vitovlje, Slovenia.
 After an unequal scramble with German forces, killing 25 of them, Huseynzade ran out of bullets and used the last one to kill himself.